jbock-java/mkefivardata/README.md

 Notes:

-* The destination filenames in the efivars fs look random, but they are always the same.
+* The destination filenames in the efivars filesystem look random, but they are always the same.
 * After copying `PK.vardata`, the system should not be in setup mode anymore.